 Online guides

-For the VPN, you need to visit Total VPN site and select the Support button.
+For the VPN, you need to visit the Total VPN site and select the Support button.
 From there, you can select categories for technical product support, account support, and billing support for further information.

 If your issue doesn’t fall within one of the three categories on the support page, you'll need to hunt for the live chat.